nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

 changemode - Change the device mode
 ===================================

-It changes the device mode if BOTH modes are available.
+It changes the device mode if both modes are available.

    .. parsed-literal::
       :class: highlight

       custom changemode *<mode>*

-The ``<mode>`` argument can assume one of the following values:
+The ``<mode>`` argument assumes one of the following values:

 * ``0`` - DUT
 * ``1`` - CMD

-See the following example:
+For example:

    .. parsed-literal::
       :class: highlight